tchassin/tchassin.github.io/english.md

 ### About

-- Team size: 2 people
+- __Team size:__ 2 people
-- Language: C#
+- __Language:__ C#
-- Engine: Unity
+- __Engine:__ Unity
-- Development period: 2015 ~ present
+- __Development period:__ 2015 ~ present

 ### Responsibilities

+#### Programming
-- Designing and implementing all gameplay systems and features
+- Implemented all gameplay systems and features
-- Integrating the UI
+- Implemented UI and worked with the main artist to integrated the UI art
-- Creating custom tools to speed up content creation
+- Created a number custom tools to speed up content creation

+#### Game design
+- Took part in designing game features
+- Took part in designing game content (enemies, items, etc.)
+- In charge of balancing the game

+#### Art
+- Helped with character design
+- Animated most character sprites
-- Integrating art and data into the game
+- In charge of integrating art and data into the game
-- Writing the plot and characters
-- Building all the levels
+- In charge of building the levels according to the main artist's designs

+#### Other
+- Designed the world and story
-- Designing and balancing game content
+- Wrote character dialogues and in-game descriptions

 ---